subin1rai/Face-Attedence-IOT-project/README.md

 <h1>Camera Attendance System<h1>

-Welcome to the Camera Attendance System repository! 📷💻
+<p>Welcome to the Camera Attendance System repository! 📷💻<p>

 <h1>Overview<h1>

-This project is all about simplifying attendance tracking using cameras and the power of Internet of Things (IoT).
-We've employed Python, OpenCV, and Flask to create an efficient system that not only accurately recognizes faces but also integrates seamlessly into a user-friendly web interface.
+<p>This project is all about simplifying attendance tracking using cameras and the power of Internet of Things (IoT).
+We've employed Python, OpenCV, and Flask to create an efficient system that not only accurately recognizes faces but also integrates seamlessly into a user-friendly web interface.<p>

 <h1>Technology Stack<h1>
-Python: The backbone of our system, providing flexibility and reliability.
+<p>Python: The backbone of our system, providing flexibility and reliability.<p>
-OpenCV: Enables advanced image processing for precise facial recognition.
+<p>OpenCV: Enables advanced image processing for precise facial recognition.<p>
-Flask: Creates a smooth web interface for easy access.
+<p>Flask: Creates a smooth web interface for easy access.<p>

 <h1>Hardware Components<h1>
-ESP32 Cam: A high-performance camera used for image capture and processing.
+<p>ESP32 Cam: A high-performance camera used for image capture and processing.<p>
-2102 USB to TTL Module: Enhances communication between various hardware components.
+<p>2102 USB to TTL Module: Enhances communication between various hardware components.<p>

 <h1>Getting Started<h1>
-To get started with the Camera Attendance System, follow these steps:
+<p>To get started with the Camera Attendance System, follow these steps:<p>

 Clone the Repository:
 ```bash